 - Do something physical.
 There is usually a build-up of tension and stress over the working week.
-It is important to channel that energy wisely otherwise it can play out as procrastination or overwhelm during the week.
+It’s important to channel that energy wisely otherwise it can play out as procrastination or overwhelm during the week.
 It can be as simple as going for a walk, doing stretches or aerobic exercises, going to the gym, or something more relaxing like yoga or Pilates.

 - Have a technology-free day.
 This well could be the hardest thing for an entrepreneur as we are so tempted to check our smart devices many times throughout the day.
 Technology-free day means no computer, no internet, no social media, no smart devices and no checking of emails.
 Being able to break out of the technology addiction we have, even for a day only, do can wonders for us over the week ahead.

 - Do what you love.
 Being able to enjoy ourselves and do the things we love is really the reason why we’re in business, isn’t it?
-The whole point is to take our focus away from our work for a short period of time so that we give our brain some downtime.
+The whole point is to take our focus away from our work for a short period so we give our brain some downtime.
 Activities may include going shopping, watching a movie, show or play, catching up with family and friends, going to a new restaurant or spending time in nature.

 - Celebrate your accomplishments.
-In the pursuit of more and more success, sometimes we fail to stop and enjoy the successes we’ve actually had.
+In the pursuit of more and more success, sometimes we fail to stop and enjoy the successes we’ve had.
 Celebrating our accomplishments can give such a boost to our self-esteem and help generate momentum for the week ahead.
-Keeping a log of all the successes we’ve had, no matter how small we think they are, is a really powerful habit to develop.
+Keeping a log of all the successes we’ve had, no matter how small we think they are, is a powerful habit to develop.